Skip to Content

 What To Serve With Fresh Strawberry Cake

 For garnish, I like to add some fresh whipped cream and a few more slices of strawberry.
 It’s such a beautiful cake, even if it’s not ornate.
-The flavor speak for itself.
+The flavor speaks for itself.
 Serve it as a sweet ending to a springtime dinner or holiday meal.
 I make a fresh pot of coffee anytime I’m serving dessert too.

 Easy Buttermilk Substitutes